ktarrant/freeAgents/README.md

 | 3B                       | 3                        | 7.133333334              |

-If we were to just select the player with the highest expected fWAR for each position:
+If we were to just select the player with the highest expected fWAR for each position.
+For the purposes of this exercise, I am selecting five pitchers to make up the starting rotation:

 | Positions          | Player             | Exp.
 2016 fWAR     | Exp.
 Salary        |
 |--------------------|--------------------|--------------------|--------------------|